bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

   alt="Console inspect, imageWidth." />
 </p>

-If you choose the inspector, you can see it actually working.
-I&apos;ve got my slider here, I&apos;ve got my unordered list inside of there, click next, you can see that&apos;s going to minus 400 click previous.
-It&apos;s going to zero when I click previous again, you&apos;ll see it, add the unordered list, move it into place and then remove the other unordered list.
+<p>If you choose the inspector, you can see it actually working.
+I&apos;ve got
+my slider here, I&apos;ve got my unordered list inside of there, click next, you can see that&apos;s going to minus 400 click previous.
+It&apos;s going to zero when I click previous again, you&apos;ll see it, add the unordered list, move it into place and then remove the other unordered list.</p>

-Now you have a slider that will work in a looping kind of way rather than just a strip that moves back and forth.
+<p>Now you have a slider that will work in a looping kind of way rather than just
+a strip that moves back and forth.
 But these types of projects in these types of lessons are helpful for thinking about different ways and different kinds of things that you can use on your websites.
-And build that will make use of jQuery, make use of the built in effects library and teach you how to handle and think about these different types of situations that come up.
+And build that will make use of jQuery, make use of the built in effects library and teach you how to handle and think about these different types of situations that come up.</p>

 <h3>PDF of Presentation</h3>